 • Make it easy for people to spread the word about your book.

-• Create a media kit at least a month prior to your launch.
+• Create a media kit at least a month before your launch.

 I am saving this to Evernote 🙂 Thanks Peg 🙂